Why post sale analysis is so important

 Most sponsors measure fundraising success by whether they raise enough money so they can afford to do the things that the group wants to do.
 Will a middle school band director be able to cover the expenses for their end of the year trip that the students were looking forward to?
 Can a cheerleader coach purchase new uniforms without having to ask parents to write a check?

-While it’s obvious that these things are important, there are more ways to define success than merely reaching your school fundraising goal.
-Sponsors who are able to properly reflect on their past selling performances can actually improve future sales results.
-Here are some things to review if your objective is to make even more money.
+While it’s obvious that these things are important, there are more ways to define success than just reaching your school fundraising goal.
+Sponsors who analyze their previous sale can boost future sales results.
+Here are some things to consider if your need to raise more money next time.

 How Good were the Fundraising Products?